sevsev9/super-tictactoe/README.md

 Should the user not be already contained in the `users` array, the server will create a new user object and

+##### Receive Message from Client
+The Listener is set to the name `new message`.
+When a new message is received from the client socket it contains only a string.
+This string is then taken from the server and a new message object is created.
+Furthermore the message will be sent to the dedicated channel (socket id, room, etc.)

+#### Datamodel
 ##### User
 A user object consists of a `username`, `user_id`, and the `socket_id` over which the user is connected to a service.
 Furthermore it includes all messages this specific user has sent.